UKHackspaceFoundation/foundation/telegramNotes.md

 coined it.
 We also spoke to the Newcastle Makespace about trademarking Makespace for similar reasons and they're keen.
 (We'd not likely act on misuse, but it's a safety thing, just in case)
-* There's already been stellar work on sorting out groupÂ­rate insurance, and the foundation should work together to enable more things like that.
+* There's already been stellar work on sorting out group­rate insurance, and the foundation should work together to enable more things like that.
 We've got a list of contacts three miles long who want to deal with the foundation and not each space individually.
-* We'd like to use our existing contacts with councils, property owners, and government to actually foster starting new spaces in meanwhile space Â­ short lived spaces lasting a year or so, constantly fluxing but with persistent community and good links between them.
+* We'd like to use our existing contacts with councils, property owners, and government to actually foster starting new spaces in meanwhile space ­ short lived spaces lasting a year or so, constantly fluxing but with persistent community and good links between them.
 (FYI, I am intending to start a new (small) space in London experimenting